latina-in-tech/latina-in-tech.github.io/CONTRIBUTING.md

 We consider the issues our concrete work backlog.
 That means any item there should be on a quality level that it allows working on a topic.
 Discussions are more a playground for talking about ideas, features or problems before we actually derive a work item from it.

-Here are some guidance which might help you deciding whether to open a issue or a discussion post:
+Here are some guidance which might help you deciding whether to open an issue or a discussion post:

 Open a Discussion if: